DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/10patchworkculture.md

 mission, and they’re probably technically more well-versed than he is.
 Even deeper.
 If he *could* change the world, he’d turn it into a world in which there are no problems, so that he would never have to fix them again.
 He stops sinking.
-Go, Larry.
-Go, go.
 If he wants an interesting death, he’s going to have to work towards it.
 He starts swimming.
 If he wants emotional safety, he’s going to have to exterminate what makes his environment unlovable.
 Larry reaches the surface, takes a deep breath.

 *Fuck it*, he decides for the second time that day.